Notes on the octonions: Triple cross products

 for $u,v,w\in V_e$, and hence the restriction of $\phi_e$ to $V_e$ is the associative calibration.
 Moreover, the associator bracket~\eqref{eq:associator} on $V_e$ is given by

 Hence, for all $u,v,w,x\in V_e$, we have

 where the last equation follows from~\eqref{eq:psie}.
-Hence the restriction of $\psi_e$ to $V_e$ is the coassociative calibration and this proves~(ii).
+Hence, the restriction of $\psi_e$ to $V_e$ is the coassociative calibration and this proves~\itref{It_Cayley2}.

-We prove~(iii).
+We prove~\itref{It_Cayley3}.
 That $e$ is a unit follows directly from the definitions.
 To prove that the norm of the product is equal to the product of the norms we observe that $u\times e\times v$ is orthogonal to $e$, $u$, and $v$, by equation~\eqref{eq:tc3}.
-Hence
+Hence,

-Here the last equality uses the fact that $\Abs{u\times e\times v}^2=\Abs{u\wedge e\wedge v}^2$.
+Here the last equality uses the fact that $\abs{u\times e\times v}^2=\abs{u\wedge e\wedge v}^2$.
 Thus we have proved that $W$ is a normed algebra with unit $e$.